scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

         better strategy. :cite:`scu2014`

-Even if a domain scientist works closely with machine learning experts, the software engineering requirements are daunting.
-Being a modern data-driven scientist should not, require an army of software engineers, machine learning experts, statisticians and production operators. ``cesium`` :cite:`cesium` was created to allow domain experts to focus on the questions at hand rather than needing to architect a complete engineering project.
+Even if a domain scientist works closely with machine learning experts, the software engineering requirements can be daunting.
+Being a modern data-driven scientist should not require an army of software engineers, machine learning experts, statisticians and production operators. ``cesium`` :cite:`cesium` was created to allow domain experts to focus on the questions at hand rather than needing to assemble a complete engineering project.

 The analysis workflow of ``cesium`` can be used in two forms: a web front end which allows researchers to upload their data, perform analyses, and visualize